 - Don’t have a no substitutions rule.
 Some kitchens prep everything in advance, to the point where substitutions are impossible.
 Try to avoid that, given individual health and allergy issues.

 Don’t have over 6 courses.
 If you want to have 10 courses, you can.
 Just know that having 10 courses for the sake of having 10 courses isn’t wise.
 If you legitimately have enough inspiration and material to create and deliver 10 high-quality courses, go for it.
 But for most establishments, the sweet spot is around 3-6 courses.

 Here's an example of a prix fixe menu from a restaurant we made up!
 Hopefully it gives you a good idea of how prix fixe menus are typically structured.

-Prix Fixe Menu: The Experiential Menu
+The Experiential Menu

 Menus are ultra important for restaurants, obviously.
 But creating lots of different kinds of menus can incur mountains of printing and paper costs.
 Oh, they’re also the single dirtiest item on a restaurant table.
 And with a dining public that’s more conscious than ever before of germs, they’re a bit of a risk.

 Thankfully, those two problems have a simple solution.
 Custom QR code-based digital menus can be created quickly by inexpensive, reliable restaurant technology.
 They’re a totally touchless and agile solution that can accommodate every type of menu.
 A cocktail menu, a wine list, a table d’hote menu.
 And, yes, a prix fixe menu.
 Using digital menus is an easy way to create and deploy fixed price menus on the cheap.

 If you haven’t looked into digitizing your menus yet, you should.
 It’ll allow you to quickly and cheaply utilize as many types of menu as you want.
 And you’ll do your part to guarantee a germ-free dining experience for your guests.